coderaidershaun/full-node-eth-bsc-docs/ethereum/README.md

 ### Monitor

-It should take about 30 minutes for your node to start showing get as syncing (geth attach, eth.syncing).
+It usually will take about 30-60 minutes for your node to start showing get as syncing (geth attach, eth.syncing).

 You can enter into the mode to check this by following: